Explore View Tree

 - A native Android, iOS, or iPadOS mobile app

-By default, the Inspect View Tree feature is enabled if the instrumentation feature is enabled.
+By default, the Explore View Tree feature is enabled if the instrumentation feature is enabled.

-- After you’ve uploaded your app, return to the Live > Mobile App page, hover your mouse over your app, then select Settings.
+After you’ve uploaded your app, hover your mouse over your app, then select Settings.

 Now you can start your live or automated testing session.
 View Tree will be captured and be part of your test results.

-The Inspect View Tree feature works for all the automated test framework types.
+The Explore View Tree feature works for all the automated test framework types.

 In Sauce Labs, click LIVE or AUTOMATED and then click Test Results.